3,000+ literary and informational reading passages, lesson planning resources, comprehension quizzes, and more to support teachers.

 Each Book Pairing Set includes recommended texts, tips for introducing the text, and questions to help teachers connect the supplemental text to the anchor novel.

 While CommonLit can be used to help educators create or supplement a full curriculum, it can also be used to help students practice a particular skill or standard.
 When educators browse CommonLit’s library, they have the opportunity to filter by standard, grade level, Lexile, or Literary Device.
-With these filters, teachers can hone in on the perfect text to give students the reading practice they need.
+With these filters, teachers can hone in on the perfect text to give students the reading instruction they need.

 If you’d like to talk to our team about how you can integrate CommonLit into your district’s program, email us at email@example.com today.